kaaproject/kaa-rfcs/0003/README.md

 Depending on the load balancing strategy, service instance replicas MAY subscribe in a queue group.
 In such case the queue name SHOULD match the service instance identifier.

-For exchanging service instance-wide messages, services SHOULD use the following message subjects format:
+For exchanging service instance-wide messages, services MUST use the following message subjects format:
 ```
 kaa.v1.service.{service-instance-name}.{protocol-name}.{message-type}
 ```